pm2-hive/pm2-hive.github.io/docs/features/docker.md

 Images availables are:

-- keymetrics/pm2-docker-alpine:latest with Node.js 6
+- keymetrics/pm2-docker-alpine:latest with the latest version of Node.js
+- keymetrics/pm2-docker-alpine:7 with Node.js 7.4
-- keymetrics/pm2-docker-alpine:4 with Node.js 4
+- keymetrics/pm2-docker-alpine:6 with Node.js 6.9
-- keymetrics/pm2-docker-alpine:0.12 with Node.js 0.12
+- keymetrics/pm2-docker-alpine:4 with Node.js 4.7

 ## pm2-docker Helper